25 e-commerce players to attend today's FDI policy meeting

-New Delhi, March 25 (IANS) A crucial meeting on Thursday on FDI policy for the e-commerce sector is being attended by 25 leading companies.
+New Delhi: A crucial meeting on Thursday on FDI policy for the e-commerce sector is being attended by 25 leading companies.

 The meeting through video conference is being held under the Chairmanship of Secretary, DPIIT regarding FDI Policy on e-commerce sector.